zaichaopan/webpack-walkthrough/readme.md

 }
 ```

-By convention, we often put all site js files in a src directory.
+By convention, we often put all site js files in a directory named __src__.
 Now, webpack knows  __src/index.js__ is the first file to kick off our app.

 * Using object